The Buszy

-The full UK postal address of the Buszy is: 401 Elder Gate, Milton Keynes, MK9 1LR.

 History

 The early years

 The Buszy has always been a focal point of the skateboard scene in Milton Keynes, even before it became a designated area to skateboard.
 Long before the area was designated a skateboard plaza, Chris Ince and his family owned and ran the One Stop Café inside the bus station.
-They sold skateboard products to the local skaters who skated the marble ledges and open flat ground areas around the station.
+They sold skateboard products to the local skaters who skated the granite ledges and open flat ground areas around the station.
 The first skateboard competition was held at the Buszy in 1992, attended by between four and five hundred people.
 The Ince family, Chris, Jennifer, Steven and Damian built Radlands indoor skatepark that same year.

 The SK8MK Project

 Local skateboarder and cinematographer Lindsay Knight was instrumental in helping the local council understand the needs of the local skateboarders, making a video to help the Chamber of Commerce understand street skateboarding.
 He countered the actions of the local police, who had supported the criminalisation of skateboarding in Milton Keynes.